-Researchers Ruodan Shao and Daniel P. Skarlicki compared “Service Employees’ Reactions to Mistreatment by Customers” in a hotel chain with locations in China and Canada.
+Researchers (Shao & Skarlicki, 2013) studies the reactions of service employees in a hotel chain to mistreatment by customers.
+They compared locations in China and Canada.
 These countries were chosen due to their discernible cultural differences, especially the disparity between an individualistic and collectivistic focus.

 Individualism is a cultural value that is characterized by a more independent focus, emphasizing personal needs, feelings and autonomy.
 Conversely, collectivistic values focus on prioritizing harmony and group accomplishments.

 The researchers theorized that being berated or otherwise mistreated by customers is stressful to employees, damaging their self-esteem and self-worth as well as consuming mental resources through mechanisms such as ego depletion.
 This can ultimately lead to decreased job performance.
 As a result, employees are faced with a choice: They can either replenish these resources by sabotaging the service being provided (for example, by hanging up on a rude customer), or choose to protect their remaining resources by provide the minimum level of service required.

 The study found that this choice is made more predictable based on the cultural context.
 In Canada’s individualistic culture, employees reacted to mistreatment from customers in a more direct way.
 In China’s collectivistic culture, employees were more likely to react by retreating from providing top-quality services.
 Both of these reactions have important impacts on customer service.